Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 ### The code

 {{< highlight python >}}
-iimport pathlib
+import pathlib
 from typing import List

-from docutils.nodes import Node from docutils.frontend import OptionParser from docutils.utils import new_document
+from docutils.frontend import OptionParser from docutils.nodes import Node from docutils.utils import new_document
-from sphinx.application import Sphinx from sphinx.parsers import RSTParser from docutils import parsers
+from sphinx.application import Sphinx from sphinx.parsers import RSTParser from sphinx.util.docutils import SphinxDirective

-from sphinx.util.docutils import SphinxDirective